 The nodes in your system can be any combination of GemStone-supported platforms, as long as they are connected by means of TCP/IP.
 Each remote GemStone connection consists of two TCP/IP connections to compensate for out-of-band problems in TCP/IP.
-Although network drives can be used to share executables, libraries, and configuration files, they are not required and are never used to share repository files.
+Although the Sun Network File System (NFS) can be used to share executables, libraries, and configuration files, they are not required and are never used to share repository files.
 Instead, GemStone extends the capabilities of TCP/IP by adding special network servers and page servers, which are described later.